Beyond hypergraph acyclicity: limits of tractability for pseudo-Boolean optimization: Intractability results for pseudo-Boolean optimization

-We conclude this section by posing two open questions; below we give two statements which we do not know if they are true or false.
+We conclude this section by posing two open questions; below, we give two statements which we do not know if they are true or false.
 We say that a countable family of signed hypergraphs $\bra{H_k}_{k=1}^\infty$ is \emph{polynomial-time enumerable} if a description of $H_k$ is computable in $\poly(k)$ time.
-The first statement is again for \cref{prob PBO}.
+Our first statement is concerned with~\cref{prob PBO}:

-\begin{statement} Let $\bra{H_k}_{k=1}^\infty$ be a polynomial-time enumerable family of signed hypergraphs with $\tw(H_k)=k$ for all $k$, and with rank $r(k) \ge 2$ that is upper bounded by a log-poly function in $k$.
+\begin{statement} Let $\bra{H_k}_{k=1}^\infty$ be a polynomial-time enumerable family of signed hypergraphs with $\tw(H_k)=k$ for all $k$, and with rank $r(k)$ that is upper bounded by a log-poly function in $k$.
 Let $f$ be an algorithm that solves any instance $\Lambda_k$ of \cref{prob PBO} on signed hypergraph $H_k$, in time $T(k) \cdot \poly(\|\Lambda_k\|)$.
 Then, assuming $\NP \not\subseteq \BPP$, $T(k)$ grows super-polynomially in $k$. \end{statement}

-If true, \cref{statement PBO harder} would constitute as a stronger version of \cref{th PBO hard}.
-In fact, while the thesis is the same, the assumptions of \cref{statement PBO harder} are much weaker than those in \cref{th PBO hard}.
+If true, \cref{statement PBO harder} would constitute a stronger version of \cref{th PBO hard}.
+In fact, while the thesis is the same, the assumptions of \cref{statement PBO harder} are much weaker than those of \cref{th PBO hard}.
 Namely, for each $k$, in \cref{th PBO hard}, we assume that $f$ solves \cref{prob PBO} over instances on all signed hypergraphs with underlying hypergraph $G_k$.
-On the other hand, in \cref{statement PBO harder}, we assume that $f$ solves \cref{prob PBO} over instances on just one signed hypergraph $H_k$.
+In contrast, in \cref{statement PBO harder}, we assume that $f$ solves \cref{prob PBO} over instances on a single signed hypergraph $H_k$.
 The idea used in the proof of \cref{th PBO hard} does not seem to be applicable to \cref{statement PBO harder}, since in the reduction we need to introduce a very specific set of signed edges.

 Our second statement is similar to Theorem~\ref{th PBO hard}, but is concerned with~\cref{prob BPO}.
-It is important to note that the proof technique employed in Theorem~\ref{th PBO hard} is not applicable to prove hardness for \cref{prob PBO}, as it uses the inflation operation, which involves the introduction of signed edges.
+It is important to note that the proof technique employed in Theorem~\ref{th PBO hard} is not applicable to prove the hardness for \cref{prob PBO}, as it uses the inflation operation, which involves the introduction of signed edges.